How much does it cost to explore Estonia?

 Accommodation

-As we did in Lithuania and Latvia, we sourced our accommodation through Airbnb or Booking.com, renting a room in our host’s home or small apartments.
+As we did in Lithuania and Latvia, we sourced our accommodation through short-term rentals, renting a room in our host’s home or small apartments.
 Staying in residential neighbourhoods close to public transport allows us to stay within our accommodation budget while not compromising on certain comforts, such as our own bathroom and a kitchen where we can prepare meals, therefore reducing dining costs.

 father and son sculpture in tartu estonia